Collisions of solitary waves in condensates beyond mean-field theory: Soliton collisions

-At this point, we must conclude that post-collision soliton state for the two solitons is mesoscopically entangled, with a superposition of solitons of different constituent numbers located at different \emph{positions}, since they have moved with different velocities.
-This is further discussed in \cite{sreedharan:boundary}.
-Of course, this also implies that the TMM and MCTDHB, which have provided this picture, cannot be valid for times much after the collision since their restriction to a single spatial mode per soliton precludes the description of an entangled state of position.
-However the two physical causes of this final state, phase diffusion before collisions and soliton transfer at the moment of collision both occur during the time in which the models are expected to be valid.
-We thus expect our conclusions to persist.
+Of course, this also implies that the TMM and MCTDHB, which have provided this picture, cannot be valid for times much after the collision since their restriction to a single spatial mode or orbital per soliton precludes the description of an entangled state of position such as \bref{postcollstate}.
+For that one orbital per soliton and per contributing velocity class would be required.
+However the two physical causes of this final state, phase diffusion before collisions and atom transfer at the moment of collision both occur during the time in which the models are expected to be valid for the effectively repulsive collisions.
+We thus expect our conclusions to persist qualitatively, unless some essential conservation law was broken by the approximations in the methods discussed in \sref{bmft}.
+One such conservation law would be provided by microscopic momentum conservation in a strictly 1D setting, but not in 3D as discussed in the next section.

+The state \bref{postcollstate} is motivated by the processes discussed with evidence provided by the effective models used here.
+Once allowing significant non mean-field effects, other possibilities that those models could not have hinted at are for example the emission of atoms as radiation from the solitons \cite{Kevrekidis_radiation_PhysRevA}.